 Lubbock, Texas – In a city with 230,000 people, a total of 40 fatal alcohol-related accidents were reported.
 Per capita, this is twice the national average.

-In Louisiana, some of the parishes with the highest number of fatal DUI accidents per capita included Sabine and Iberia.
+In Louisiana, some of the parishes with the highest number of fatal DUI accidents per capita included Sabine and Orleans.
 The state, overall, reported 273 fatal crashes involving alcohol in 2013, a slight increase since 2011 and 2012.

 If you have lost a loved one in an alcohol-related accident, the car accident lawyers at Simien & Simien can help you determine if you may be eligible to file a claim for your loss.